JPyke3/mbp-manjaro/README.md

 ### Option 1: Docker
 First, you need to ensure that docker isn't using `overlay` or `overlay2` filesystems.
 This can be verified by running `docker info`.
 And will be shown next to `Storage Driver`.

-In the event that you are running `overlay`, [Look at this docker documentation](https://docs.docker.com/storage/storagedriver/aufs-driver/) on how to switch to AUFS.
+In the event that you are running `overlay`, [Look at this docker documentation](https://docs.docker.com/storage/storagedriver/vfs-driver/) on how to switch to VFS.

+*Note, this doesn't work on OSX or Windows, I am working closely with the Manjaro Devs on this one.*

 **Quick Docker Install Script - Tested on Arch**
 ```